Daniel-Brestoiu/Youtube-Video-Downloader/README.md

 ![Download Video](Example-Screenshots/video_found_youtube_video_downloader.png)

+### IMPORTANT NOTE: DEPRECATED
+Changes to Youtube policy mean this app's functionality will no longer be supported.
+As per Youtube Terms of Service:

+> You shall not download any Content unless you see a “download” or similar link displayed by YouTube on the Service for that Content.

 ### Getting Started:
 Copy the folder and its contents onto your computer.
 Ensure you have downloaded all prerequisites dictated by requirements.txt